-• The choice of required text must provide evidence of course content and focus.
-As institutions pursue the opportunity to expand into online/open resource electronic text material, the panel has sought to provide some necessary guidance on citing these resources in submitted syllabi and documents.
-If any online reading or learning resource materials are used, a complete working url or bibliographic citation (embedded hyperlinks are acceptable) must be provided.
+The choice of required text must provide evidence of course content and focus.
+Texts reflect and support writing, speaking or content outcomes and requirements.
+As institutions pursue the opportunity to expand into online/open resource electronic text material, the panel has sought to provide some necessary guidance on citing these learning resources in submitted syllabi and documents.
+If any online reading or resource materials are used, provide accessible evidence which may be a complete working url or bibliographic citation.
 This site/resource must be active, working, and viewable by the panel.
+Active hyperlinks are acceptable but cannot be embedded in an online learning system.